Mortal Shell: Reception

-Mortal Shell was met by generally positive reviews on all platforms, according to the review aggregator Metacritic, and was nominated for Best Debut Game at The Game Awards 2020.
+Mortal Shell was met by generally positive reviews on all platforms, according to the review aggregator Metacritic, except on PlayStation 5, which received mixed reviews.
+The game was nominated for Best Debut Game at The Game Awards 2020.

 Reviewers frequently compared the game to playing Dark Souls for the first time.

 GameSpot awarded the game an 8/10, saying: "Cold Symmetry's budget action-RPG is a love letter to FromSoftware's work, but Mortal Shell's take on similar ideas feels aimed at those who struggle to get through Soulsborne games."

+Sales

-By March 2021, the game had sold more than 500,000 copies worldwide.
+By March 2021, Mortal Shell had sold over 500,000 units worldwide.
+By September 2023, the game had sold one million units.